notaryproject/.github/REPOSITORIES.md

 #### Archiviation

 Repositories showing little to no activity during the time span of a year can be proposed for Archiviation by opening a GitHub [issue](https://github.com/notaryproject/.github/issues).
-Once the proposal issue has a super-majority of approval from Notary Project governance maintainers, they can be archived.
+The repository-level maintainers should be noticed about this archiviation issue.
+Once the proposal issue has a super-majority of approval from Notary Project governance maintainers and there is no response from the repository-level maintainers after 30 days notice, the repository can be archived.
 [Archived repositories](https://docs.github.com/en/repositories/archiving-a-github-repository/archiving-repositories) will remain inside the Notary Project GitHub organization but will be read-only and will not be maintained.
 As such, `CODEOWNERS` files contained in archived repositories are not valid.

 In some cases, a repository is archived to reserve its name for future use.